01a Spectral Axis And Channel Labels

 Wavelength Axis In nm

-In this mode, the spectral axis is treated as wavelength rather than Raman shift.
+In both cases the spectral axis is treated as wavelength rather than Raman shift.
+For the full breakdown of every Source × Unit combination, see Spectral axis reference → Axis Modes.

 Manual / Custom Axis